Vaghela dynasty: Cultural contributions

 A number of temples were built during their reign by wealthy merchants and ministers, Vastupala and Tejapala who also served as ministers and generals, including one of Dilwara Temples at Mount Abu and Girnar Jain temples.
 In fact, ‘’Kirtikaumudi’’, the biography of Vastupala, written by Someshvara, a royal priest, is also an important source of the history of the dynasty.
 Visala-deva constructed or restored the fort of Dharbhavati (Dabhoi) which is well known for its elaborate carvings and gates.
 He built ’’pratolis’’, temples and ‘’vapis’’ in Darbhavati (Dabhoi) completed by about 1255 CE.
 Of its four gates, Hira Bhagol (with its adjacent temples) may have been built during Visaladeva’s reign while three other gates may have been built by Tejapala, as indicated in Jain ‘’prabandha’’s.
 The Satmukhi stepwell in Dabhoi is a temple built over a tank with seven wells ascribed to him.

 The Ra Khengar stepwell between Vanthali and Junagadh is stated to be constructed by Tejapala.
 The Madhavav in Wadhwan was built in 1294 AD (Vikram Samvat 1350) by Nagar Brahmin Madhav and Keshav, the ministers in court of the last Vaghela ruler Karna.
 The ‘’kunda’’ at Kapadvanj was built about this period.
-The Batris Kotha stepwell in Kapadvanj may have belonged to the 13th century due to its similarity with the Madha and Vikia stepwells.
+The Batris Kotha stepwell in Kapadvanj may have belonged to the 13th century due to its similarity with the Madha and Vikia stepwells.The Vaghela dynasty built a number of Jain temples, including marble temples at Mount Abu and temples at Mount Girnar, and also led large pilgrimages to Mount Shatrunjaya and Mount Girnar.
+Several Śvetāmbara Jain monks flourished during their rule, and the Vaghelas were likely followers of Jainism.